 The European System of Financial Supervision

-The Joint Committee is a forum with the objective of strengthening cooperation between the European Banking Authority (EBA), EIOPA and the European Securities and Markets Authority (ESMA).
-Collectively, they are known as the three European Supervisory Authorities (ESAs).
+The Joint Committee is a forum with the objective of strengthening cooperation between the three European Supervisory Authorities (ESAs): European Banking Authority (EBA), EIOPA and the European Securities and Markets Authority (ESMA).

 Through the Joint Committee, the three ESAs coordinate their supervisory activities and ensure consistency in their practices.
-In particular, the Joint Committee works in the areas of micro-prudential supervision (safeguarding financial institutions from risk) of:
+In particular, the Joint Committee works in the areas of:

 - risks and vulnerabilities for financial stability